-We should be able to treat mental health like we do with any other health issues by getting an appropriate diagnosis and treatment plan.
-For example, if you were to force someone to perform greatly while in pain, it would only prolong the injury and most likely worsen over time, and the same applies to mental health.
+Mental health should be seen like any other health issues and supported by an appropriate diagnosis and treatment plan.
+Forcing someone to perform greatly while injured and in pain, would only prolong the healing process and most likely worsen the condition.
+The same applies to mental health.

-Mental health improves when one is surrounded by an appropriate support system and is open to internal growth, Giving space to creativity or learning new skills can add a sense of achievement and value to our mental health.
-Building positive social relationships and understanding the value we add to our communities is just as vital as taking care of our physical selves.
+Mental health improves when one is surrounded by an appropriate health care system and promotes internal growth, Giving space to creativity or learning new skills can add a sense of purpose and value to our mental health.
+Building positive social relationships, feeling inclusion, and being recognised as a valued member of the community is just as vital as taking care of physical health.

 How to maintain mental health?